- Wednesday, October 23, 2024

 It’s a myth that people can’t become addicted to marijuana.
 As the newspaper reported: “About 18 million people — nearly a third of all users ages 18 and up — have reported symptoms of cannabis use disorder, according to estimates from a unique data analysis conducted for The Times by a Columbia University epidemiologist.
 That would mean they continue to use the drug despite significant negative effects on their lives.
 Of those, about three million people are considered addicted.”

 What happens when marijuana users get behind the wheel of a car and are as incapacitated as they might be had they consumed more alcohol than the legal limit for driving?
-Should someone be killed, those promoting the legalization of the drug will be partially responsible.
+Should someone be killed, those promoting the legalization of the drug would be partially responsible.
 Do we need more mentally impaired people in our society?

 This is about money — big money.
 Floridians should vote no on Amendment 3 unless they want more “zombies” crashing cars and more people causing serious harm to themselves and even perhaps to their children.